 So flash forward to this year, a few months ago, when Ancestry.com approached the MN editorial team about participating in their DNA project that would be able to tell us which regions our families had come from.
 As you might guess I was ecstatic.
-I was so geeked to send in my salvia sample and I wanted to make sure that everything was perfect.
+I was so geeked to send in my saliva sample and I wanted to make sure that everything was perfect.
 A half an hour before I provided my sample, I brushed my teeth so my spit could be fresh.
 Mistake.
 Weeks, later after all of my coworkers had received their results, I checked Ancestry.com to find that my results came back inconclusive.

 I had to resubmit.

 This time I didn’t get cute.
-And in less than the six weeks, they predicted my results were here.
+And in less than the six weeks they predicted, my results were here.
 Before I saw the list of the countries, I saw a list of my cousins…the first one a white man from Massachusetts with a young girl, presumably his daughter, sitting in his lap.
 Ancestry told me that this man was my 3rd or 4th cousin with, get this, 98 percent accuracy.
 Oh lawd.

 Suddenly, it clicked.
 This is why my dad didn’t want to dig into his ancestry.
 He didn’t want to be outright confronted with the lighter, more European side of our family, you know, the ones who had more likely than not, forced themselves onto the tree.
 And my dad knew the white folks were there.
-There are just too many light complected folk to deny it.
+There are just too many light complected Black folk in his family to deny it.
 Personally, I know the deal.
 I’m not necessarily happy about it, but I’m not surprised either.
 It sucks that it happened but it is what it is at this point, white blood flows through our veins.
 Then I clicked to see how much.

 I was pleasantly surprised to learn that I was 90 whole percent African!
 And the first country, with 30 percent was Ghana.
 I’ve never been so happy to see a map in my life.
 I saw generations of me on that map and I could not stop smiling as I read the names of counties I knew very little about like Senegal, Nigeria, Cameroon, Benin and Togo.
 Then the 9 percent European, Great Britain was the highest with 6 percent and the rest Italy/Greece, European Jewish and Ireland all had one percent, all of which, with the exception of Great Britain, were surprises.
 Italian?
 Jewish?
-The Irish I have expected…but that’s another long story.
+The Irish I expected…but that’s another long story.

-Despite the family lore, I didn’t see not a single drop of Native American, but the same week I got my results, Henry Louis Gates, would write an exceptionally thorough explanation as to why that might have been the case.
+Despite the family lore, I didn’t see not a single drop of Native American, but the same week I got my results, Henry Louis Gates, wrote an exceptionally thorough explanation as to why that might have been the case.
 In short, my ancestors were just like my father, not wanting to acknowledge the whiteness.
 Native American made for a better, less oppressive story.

 Victoria: “So how do you feel about your results?

 Me: It’s cray.
 I’m kinda overwhelmed.
 I have so much diggin to do now.
-But I had a feeling I was Ghanaian…A lot of Jamaicans come from there (my maternal side is all Jamaican) and it was so funny Danielle (our Ghanaian coworker) looked at my grandfather’s pic rue and was like ‘Your people are from Ghana he looks just like my dad.’
+But I had a feeling I was Ghanaian…A lot of Jamaicans come from there (my maternal side is all Jamaican) and it was so funny Danielle (our Ghanaian coworker) looked at my grandfather’s picture and was like ‘Your people are from Ghana he looks just like my dad.’

 Victoria: And to think you’ve already visited your homeland 🙂

 And that’s when it hit me.
 I reflected back on my trip to Ghana, visiting Elmina slave castle, sobbing with my friend at the door of no return while our fellow [white] travelers looked on sympathetically but not feeling it like we were.
 This was full circle.
-I thought about how much I loved the music, the beaches, the fashion honey.
+I thought about how much I loved the music, the beaches, the fashion, honey.
 (Some of thee flyest dresses I own, I bought in Ghana.)
 I distinctly remember being pleasantly surprised to find the smell of khus khus perfume, the same kind my Jamaican grandmother used to wear.
 I remember the elders who blessed us.
 And I never could forget the one man whose shop I brought from telling me, after noticing my Jamaica shirt, that there was a connection between us.
 And now, with my results, I knew his words were true.
-I felt it and I came back home telling my family, especially my mom that we were Ghanaian.
+I felt it and I came back home telling my family, especially my mom, that we were Ghanaian.
 But DNA makes it, for lack of a better phrase, hella real.
-Though I know I have so much more to learn about myself, (They don’t know it yet but my parents, will be taking this test.) but this information is the first really big, really significant piece of the puzzle I’ve been trying to put together my whole life.
+Though I know I have so much more to learn about myself, (They don’t know it yet but my parents, will be taking this test.) this information is the first really big, really significant piece of the puzzle I’ve been trying to put together my whole life.